MaanasKejriwal/CS-2364-Final-Project/README.md

 # Project Proposals
 Below, I have described two project ideas that I would like to be considered for my final project for this course.
 The first is an unconventional idea, and second conventional.
+I have ordered them according to personal preference **(based on both interest, value added to the course, and feasibility)**

 # Option 1: Generative Art: Fractal Generation and Visualisation with Parameter Tuning